 An acoustic neuroma (vestibular schwannoma) is a noncancerous (benign) tumor that develops on the hearing and balance cranial nerve, which connects the ear and the brain and is responsible for hearing and balance.

-Acoustic neuromas grow very slowly, averaging about 1.5 millimeters per year.
-Several studies have demonstrated that more than half of all acoustic neuromas show little or no growth over a long period of time of observation (five to 10 years).
+Acoustic neuromas grow very slowly, averaging about 1 to 2 millimeters per year.
+Several studies have demonstrated that more than half of all acoustic neuromas show little or no growth over a long observation period (typically five to 10 years).

 Acoustic neuroma symptoms

-Acoustic neuroma management
+Acoustic neuroma treatment and management

-Tumor size, hearing ability, age and overall health are all important in determining the best treatment for an acoustic neuroma.
+Tumor size, hearing ability, age and overall health are all important factors in determining the best treatment for an acoustic neuroma.
 Our multidisciplinary team will work with you to select the best approach and provide you with the most optimal outcomes.
 Management approaches include:

 Resources for patients

 At Ohio State, our team is committed to creating an individualized, optimized treatment plan for every patient.
 We are happy to provide an initial consultation with you and your family members to discuss your problem, goals and concerns.
-We will also review your hearing tests, diagnostic tests (such as MRIs), and any other relevant medical information.
+We will also review your hearing tests, diagnostic tests (such as MRIs) and any other relevant medical information.
 Call 614-366-3687 to schedule an appointment.

 Many patients with acoustic neuromas seek out advice and support from support groups.
 The Acoustic Neuroma Association (ANA) is a great resource for patients and has many groups that focus on relevant acoustic neuroma issues, including headaches pre- and post-treatment, young adults, caregivers and facial paralysis.
 For more information on support groups in your area, please visit: https://www.anausa.org/programs/support-groups/find-a-group/support-groups-by-state.